m-weigand/ccd_tools/docs/doc/data_formats.rst

     display purposes, line breaks were introduced, and indicated by '\\' characters.

-input data formats
+Input data formats
 """"""""""""""""""

-Input data in `data.dat` can be specified in various formats (internally converted using the sip_formats.convert) module:
+Input data in `data.dat` can be specified in various formats (internally converted using the :py:mod:`sip_formats.convert`) module:

 * *lnrmag_rpha*: The first N columns are resistivity magnitudes in the natural logarithm; the second N columns contain resistivity phase values (mrad)